 - Describe the steps needed to reproduce the bug with short code examples (providing a unit test that illustrates the bug is best);

-- If the bug you experienced is not obvious or affects more than one layer, providing a simple failing unit test may not be sufficient.
+- If the bug you experienced is not simple or affects more than one layer, providing a simple failing unit test may not be sufficient.
 In this case, please provide a reproducer;

 - Give as much detail as possible about your environment (OS, PHP version, Symfony version, enabled extensions, ...);

 - If there was an exception and you would like to report it, it is valuable to provide the stack trace for that exception.
 If you want to provide a stack trace you got on an HTML page, be sure to provide the plain text version, which should appear at the bottom of the page.
 Do not provide it as a screenshot, since search engines will not be able to index the text inside them.
 Same goes for errors encountered in a terminal, do not take a screenshot, but copy/paste the contents.
 If the stack trace is long, consider enclosing it in a <details> HTML tag.
 Be wary that stack traces may contain sensitive information, and if it is the case, be sure to redact them prior to posting your stack trace.